 If you see someone you love engaging in a dangerous pattern of alcohol use that damages their physical health, their mental and emotional wellbeing, their work and school responsibilities, and their personal relationships, then the way you help them is by playing a part in initiating behavioral change.

 To do that, they need to see the need to change for themselves.
 That’s why, in your conversation, you offered specific examples of the behaviors that worry you.
 Whether the alcohol intervention goes well or goes south, there’s one more step you can take: offer access to recovery resources.
-The best way to handle problem drinking is by seeking professional help at an addiction treatment center that offers integrated, evidence-based, data-driven treatment for people with an alcohol use disorder.
+The best way to handle problem drinking is by seeking professional help at an addiction treatment center or an inpatient rehab facility that offers integrated, evidence-based, data-driven treatment for people with an alcohol use disorder.

 You can help your loved one get treatment by arranging an appointment with a therapist, a drug and alcohol counselor, or the admissions staff at a treatment center.
 If they’re not ready to take that step, then encourage them to seek social support in the community.
 Programs such as Alcoholics Anonymous (AA) are a good place to start: you can find daily meetings in just about every city and town in the country.

 Make a list of meeting dates, times, and locations.
 Try to get them to commit to going to at least one meeting.
 Remind them that all AA meetings are anonymous, it’s okay to go to a meeting just to sit and listen, and that everyone is there for the same reason: they want to move past their problem drinking and live a productive, fulfilling, and sober life.